Inspection Body Accreditation

 JANAAC recognizes the very close relationship between inspection, sampling, laboratory testing and measurement.
 We understand, however, that inspection encompasses a variety of activities not covered in laboratory accreditation.
 These activities include examinations by qualified personnel of materials, products, components, assemblies, cargoes and consignments using techniques such as:

 - Visual comparison with standards (e.g. colour matching)

 An inspection body may also participate in testing, measurement or sampling and may apply for accreditation in multiple fields concurrently.

-Inspection Bodies are assessed against the general criteria found within ISO/IEC 17020:2012 Requirements for the Operation of Various Types of Bodies Performing Inspection and ILAC P15-Application of ISO/IEC 17020 for the Accreditation of Inspection Bodies.
-Inspection Bodies are also expected to be in compliance with local legislations and regulations.
+Inspection bodies are assessed against the general criteria found within ISO/IEC 17020:2012 Requirements for the Operation of Various Types of Bodies Performing Inspection and ILAC P15-Application of ISO/IEC 17020 for the Accreditation of Inspection Bodies.
+Inspection bodies are also expected to be in compliance with local legislation and regulations.